squarepupil/website-pages/src/pages/tuition.md

 staff, and students, came together and, in consultation with an independent schools specialist, developed this program.
 As specified by School Assembly, participation in the Parent Equity Program is mandatory for all enrolled families.
+Arts & Ideas is partnered with a lender whose financing options, if needed, include an option that would be expected to raise the nominal tuition of $6,125 to something like an effective tuition of
+$7,900 (rates may vary).

 Details of the PEP are discussed during the family interview step of the enrollment process.

 ## Payment Plans